SnakeWoman/Botson-/README.md

 # Botson-Discord bot with openai api
-#Create an .env file and put your keys for discord bot api there and openai api.
+#Create an .env file and put your keys for discord bot api there and openai api, put this file in a folder together with the other files.
 #In the .env file you write
 #OPENAI_API_KEY="your key for open ai api"
 #DISCORD_BOT_TOKEN="your key for the discord bot token"